 When should I expect the results?

-Once the testing is complete, the evaluators require two weeks to complete the report.
+Once the testing is complete, the evaluators will work together to complete the report within a few weeks.
 At this time, a follow-up meeting is conducted and the results are shared with the parents.

 Should I wait for my district to test?

 Your district may or may not feel that testing is warranted.
 Deciding to wait for your district can take months.
 The benefit of conducting an outside evaluation is that any question/concerns you may have as a parent can be answered within weeks.
 The sooner the child's strengths and weaknesses are discovered, the sooner a game plan can be developed.